Skip to main content

 Explore the issue of transparency across cases

-The Council of State upheld the decision of the Courts, ruling that licensing decisions are actes de gouvernement – political acts that form part of French foreign policy, which the Courts are not competent to scrutinise.
+The Council of State has ruled that licensing decisions are actes de gouvernement – political acts that form part of French foreign policy, which the Courts are not competent to scrutinise.
 See in particular ASER’s first administrative challenge.

 Explore the issue of justiciability across cases